q3769/conseq4j/README.md

 ## Full disclosure - Asynchronous Conundrum

-The Asynchronous Conundrum refers to the fact that asynchronous concurrent processing and deterministic order of execution do not come together naturally: In asynchronous systems, certain limits and impedance mismatch exist between maintaining meaningful local order and maximizing global concurrency.
+The Asynchronous Conundrum refers to the fact that asynchronous concurrent processing and deterministic order of execution do not come together naturally; in asynchronous systems, certain limits and impedance mismatch exist between maintaining meaningful local order and maximizing global concurrency.

 In asynchronous messaging, there are generally two approaches to achieve ordering with concurrency: